 We analyzed how an estimated taxation on greenhouse gas emissions resulting from our Group's business activities would impact on operating costs in the event that a carbon tax is introduced in the future.
-The impact is assumed to be minimal if reductions are implemented in line with SBT reduction targets (see p.
-9).
+The impact is assumed to be minimal if reductions are implemented in line with SBT reduction targets (see "Participation in Decarbonization Initiatives").

-nse We are continuing to work on reductions in line with our SBTs.
+Response We are continuing to work on reductions in line with our SBTs.